Joaobazzo/jbazzo_blogdown/content/_index.markdown

 ## João Pedro Bazzo Vieira

-I am a PhD student in Civil Engineering at the University of Toronto.
-My research broadly focuses on understanding how urban policies and technologies impact human mobility and their effects on air quality and vehicle emissions.
-Outside academia, I love trail running (far from pollution).
+I am a PhD student in Transportation Engineering at the University of Toronto, working in the [Positive Zero Transport Futures Lab](https://positivezero.civmin.utoronto.ca/).
+My research focuses broadly on understanding how urban policies and technologies influence human mobility, air quality, and vehicle emissions.
+Outside academia, I enjoy trail running—far from pollution.

 I am passionate about the interface between transport and the environment.
 Research questions such as "If we switch vehicle technologies and/or change the way we plan our cities, how would our air quality/emission levels look like?
 How would we measure them?" are very compelling to me.